koobedoc/watchio/docs/mkdocs/index.md

 # Watchio

-!!! warning
-    Work in progress.
-Have not reached the stable release 0.1.0

 The `watchio` package provides utilities to watch for IO activities of Unix processes.
 It works by reading the Unix process information file `/proc/{pid}/io` periodically.
 You can only use it on a system where `/proc` is mounted, and for processes you have tracing